Skip to content

 • Access engine — the full toolkit (browser backend, escalation, egress pool, sessions, impersonation) once you hit edge cases this tutorial didn’t cover.

-• Web UI — the SPA’s feature tour, including per-scan egress subset selection from the Advanced filters modal.
+• Web UI — the SPA’s feature tour, including per-scan egress subset selection, identity clusters, and report exports.

 • Honest verdicts — the philosophy doc behind the three-verdict model.